External age standardization in marginal relative survival models

 When we age standardize we estimate what the marginal relative survival would be if the study population had the age distribution seen in the above table.

-The following code calculates the ICSS age groups (agegrp
+The following code calculates the ICSS age groups (agegrp) and a variable containing the ICSS weighs (ICSSwt).

 . drop agegrp